-The UK Government will be introducing a new Graduate route, which is expected to be open to apply to from summer 2021.
+The UK Government will be introducing a new Graduate route, which will open for applications on 1 July 2021.
 This new route will allow eligible graduates to remain in the UK to work, or look for work, for two years after completing their course (three years for PhD students).